Symbolize 3D features

 - Start ArcGIS Pro.
 If prompted, sign in using your licensed ArcGIS account.

 If you don't have ArcGIS Pro or an ArcGIS account (for ArcGIS Online or ArcGIS Enterprise), you can sign up for an ArcGIS free trial.

 - Under New, choose Local Scene.

-- Name the new project SF Job and Housing Growth and save it in the location of your choice.
-Make sure the Create a new folder for this project box is checked.
+- In the Create a New Project window, for Name, type SF Job and Housing Growth.
+Save the project to a location of your choice and make sure the Create a new folder for this project box is checked.

 - Click OK.

 A new, blank scene opens.
 Because your area of interest for your 3D view is relatively small in extent, a local scene is the best choice.
 You do not need to see the rest of the planet or allow for the curvature of the earth like a global scene does.